Creswick is a town in west-central Victoria,

 and St Augustines respectively.

 Creswick also has an aged care facility.
+It is 430 metres above sea level.
 John

 Curtin Aged Care was formerly the township's